Hackers News Hackers News

 WordPress Dashboard showing successful login (Source – Cyfirma)

-The most important action is to immediately update the User Registration & Membership plugin to version 5.1.3, where the vulnerability has been fixed.
+• Update Immediately: The most crucial step is to update the User Registration & Membership plugin to version 5.1.3 or higher, where the vulnerability has been patched.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.